Power-enhanced multiple decision functions controlling family-wise error and false discovery rates: A modest simulation

-We only report the results for $q^* = 0.10$ in Table \ref{table1000.10} since the results for $q^* = 0.05$ lead to similar conclusions.
-From this table we observe that both $\mathbf{\delta}_F^*$ and $\mathbf{\delta}^{BH}$ fulfill the FDR-constraint, and in fact this happens in a conservative fashion, which is as expected from theory.
-More importantly, the MDR-performance of $\mathbf{\delta}_F^*$ is better compared to that of $\mathbf{\delta}^{BH}$, and this dominance holds true for all the twenty-seven simulation parameter combinations considered.
-Observe that as $M$ is increased with $(\nu,p)$ remaining the same, there is an increase in their MDR$^*$s; whereas, when $\nu$ is increased, which has the effect of increasing the effect sizes, their MDR$^*$s decrease.
-Interestingly, the impact of a change of value in $p$, the proportion of true alternative hypotheses, did not necessarily translate into a monotone change in their MDR$^*$s, especially when $M = 20$, though for the larger $M$-values, the change in MDR$^*$ appears monotonically decreasing.
+We only report results for $q^* = 0.10$ in Table \ref{table1000.10} since results for $q^* = 0.05$ lead to similar conclusions.
+From this table, we observe that both $\bolds{\delta}_F^*$ and $\bolds{\delta}^{\mathrm{BH}}$ fulfill the FDR-constraint, and in a conservative manner, which is expected from theory.
+More importantly, the MDR-performance of $\bolds{\delta}_F^*$ is better compared to that of $\bolds{\delta}^{\mathrm{BH}}$, with this dominance holding for all twenty-seven parameter combinations.
+Observe that as $M$ is increased with $(\nu,p)$ remaining the same, there is an increase in their MDR$^*$'s; whereas, when $\nu$ is increased, which increases the effect sizes, their MDR$^*$'s decrease.
+Interestingly, the impact of a change of value in $p$, the proportion of true alternative hypotheses, did not necessarily translate into a monotone change in their MDR$^*$'s, especially when $M = 20$, though for the larger $M$-values, the change in MDR$^*$ appears monotonically decreasing.

-It may appear that the standardized improvement of $\delta_F^*$ over $\delta^{BH}$ is minuscule based on the results of this simulation study.
-However, it should be noted that when translated to the overall number of discoveries, when $M$ is large, $\delta_F^*$ will lead to many more discoveries than $\delta^{BH}$ while still maintaining the desired FDR control.
-Such an increase in the number of discoveries may have important practical implications, such as enlarging the number of genes that will be explored in consequent studies, hence increasing the chances of finding crucial and important genes, but without sacrificing the Type I error rate.
+It may appear from this simulation study that the standardized improvement of $\delta_F^*$ over $\delta^{\mathrm{BH}}$ is minuscule.
+However, note that when translated to overall number of discoveries, when $M$ is large, $\delta_F^*$ will lead to many more discoveries than $\delta^{\mathrm{BH}}$ while still maintaining desired FDR control.
+Such an increase in the number of discoveries may have important practical implications, such as enlarging the number of genes to be explored in consequent studies.
+This may translate to enhanced chances of discovering crucial and important genes without sacrificing the type I error rate.